Tharun26-G/weather_web/README.md

 The web-app uses the following technologies:

-⚫HTML5: for the structure of the page
+⚪ HTML5: for the structure of the page

-⚫CSS: for styling the page
+⚪ CSS: for styling the page

-⚫JavaScript: for the interactivity and to fetch data from the API
+⚪ JavaScript: for the interactivity and to fetch data from the API

-⚫OpenWeatherMap API: to fetch weather data
+⚪ OpenWeatherMap API: to fetch weather data

 The main functionality includes: